SSgt Jacob Pope

 Jake’s injuries have not stopped him from coaching Addison’s soccer team.
 Now that he is living in a barrier-free home, he has the ability to be even more physically active.
 He also has enough space to work on cars, a hobby that has helped in his recovery.
-The financial freedom of the home allows Jake to continue his college education.
+The financial freedom of the home enables Jake to continue his college education.
 He is currently enrolled at the University of North Carolina Wilmington working toward his bachelor’s degree in K-5 education from the University of North Carolina Wilmington and he is now a first-grade teacher at a local elementary school.

 Jake is most thankful to Homes For Our Troops donors for the opportunity to be a better father to Addison.
 “This house is a way for me to continue to be an independent father to my daughter, and there is nothing more important to me than that,” he says.